jokergoo/circlize/README.md

     graphics functions such that self-defined high-level graphics can be easily implemented by users for specific purposes.
-Together with the seamless connection between the powerful computational and visual environment in R, circlize givesa users more convenience and freedom to design figures for better understanding complex patterns behind multi-dimensional data.
+Together with the seamless connection between the powerful computational and visual environment in R, circlize gives users more convenience and freedom to design figures for better understanding complex patterns behind multi-dimensional data.

 ## Citation